dsyer/azure-custom-handler/README.md

 (+) Note that the "US Central" deployments were quite a bit slower from the point of view of the user - an additional 500ms or so.
 I was testing from London, so there was a hop across the Atlantic, but most likely something else going on that contributes to the extra latency.

 (*) Very occasionally, this would be longer.
 The app container does not scale down to zero instances, even after a long timeout.
-I couldn't find any documentation on this, but people at Microsoft assure me this is what I am paying for with the "Elastic Premium" tier.
+I couldn't find any documentation on this, but people at Microsoft assure me this is what I am paying for with the "Premium" tier.

 The app in this repo uses the `Function+` runtime.
-The "bare" runtime without the Azure Function layer is the sample app from [Spring GraalVM Native](https://github.com/spring-projects-experimental/spring-graalvm-native/tree/master/spring-graalvm-native-samples/function-netty) also running in Azure as a container web app (UI looks very similar).
+The "bare" runtime without the Azure Function layer is the sample app from [Spring GraalVM Native](https://github.com/spring-projects-experimental/spring-native/tree/master/samples/function-netty) also running in Azure as a container web app (UI looks very similar).
 The difference is that with the Azure Function layer there is a .NET Core app that sits in the same container and proxies requests down to the Spring Boot app.
 I haven't really figured out why that's a good idea yet (maybe something to do with the function triggers?), but it doesn't seem to slow things down much.

 ## Configuration

-The *local.settings-example.json* is provided to show what values the app is expecting to read from environment variables.
-Make a copy of *local.settings-example.json* and rename it *local.settings.json* and replace any values that begin with "**YOUR_**" with your values.
+The `src/azure/local.settings-example.json` is provided to show what values the app is expecting to read from environment variables.
+Make a copy of `local.settings-example.json` and rename it `local.settings.json` and replace any values that begin with "**YOUR_**"values.
+In the [Azure Portal](https://portal.azure.com/) under `Security + networking`, select `Access keys`.
+Your account access keys appear, as well as the complete connection string for each key.

 ## Pre-reqs

-- Java 8
-- Maven (for packaging)
+- GraalVM 21.3 (Java 11)
+- Azure CLI (provided by `shell.nix`)
+- Remote authentication (run `az login` on the command line)
+- A storage connection URL in `local.settings.json` (see above)

 ## Build and Run